needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/APIReference.md

 **Lifecycle:**
 - Persists all session states to storage via the delegate
-- Merges in-memory `alreadyDecryptedMessageNumbers` into each session's state
 - Clears in-memory session configurations
 - Marks the manager as shut down